nishant334567/Innodev2019/README.md

-![Unable to display Screenshot](https://github.com/ayush-srivastava99/INNODEV-2K19/blob/master/Screenshot%20(146).png) There is also a map in which people can explore their surroundings.
+![Unable to display Screenshot](https://github.com/ayush-srivastava99/INNODEV-2K19/blob/master/Screenshot%20(146).png) Map to explore surroundings.

-![Unable to display Screenshot](https://github.com/ayush-srivastava99/INNODEV-2K19/blob/master/Screenshot%20(142).png) Thereafter there is complete interface for the user and for the worker to carry on or cancel the booking at any time.
+![Unable to display Screenshot](https://github.com/ayush-srivastava99/INNODEV-2K19/blob/master/Screenshot%20(142).png) An interface for the user and worker to carry on or cancel the booking.
-Users and workers are informed about cancellation and confirmation through email.
+Cancellation and confirmation information are given through the email.

 ![Unable to display Screenshot](https://github.com/ayush-srivastava99/INNODEV-2K19/blob/master/Screenshot%20(145).png)